JamesIde/ide.ts/README.md

 Migration to a better framework with incredible DX.
 No more plugins or GraphQL.

 The biggest change is the integration of a nested client-side rendered comments system.
-Its similar to Reddit, you can read, update and delete comments, and reply to other comments.
+Its similar to Reddit, you can read, delete comments, and reply to other comments.
 Its embedded in the statically generated records page, for now.
 Other features include:

 - Google OAuth for authorization and own JWT integration with cookies.
 - SMTP service with Nodemailer for email notifications (comment post/reply).